Uniform undistortion from barycentres, and applications to hierarchically hyperbolic groups: S --translation discreteness

-\item Whilst $\pi_U$ and $\pi_V$ vary with $\eps$, most of the hierarchical hyperbolicity parameters need not.
-The exception is the \emph{uniqueness function}, which necessarily depends on $\eps$.
-One can then check that the constant $A$ from the distance formula (Theorem~\ref{thm:DF}) is of the order $O(\frac{1}{\eps})$.
-Thus, although the translation length $\tau_{\Z^2}$ is independent of $\eps$, the constant $\frac K{2A}$ from Lemma~\ref{lem:proportion} diverges as $\eps\to0$.
-Hence Corollary~\ref{cor:small-V-gone} shows that the constant $\tau_0$ in Theorem~\ref{thm:main} is crucially dependent on the HHG structure $(G,\s_\eps)$.
+Example~\ref{exmp:modified_abelian} also shows that the constant $\tau_0$ in Theorem~\ref{thm:main} is not merely dependent on the ``skeleton'' of the HHG structure: it depends in an essential way on the parameters that bind it together.
+Though most of the parameters do not vary with $\eps$, the \emph{uniqueness function} does \cite[Def.~1.1(9)]{behrstockhagensisto:hierarchically:2}.
+One can check that this makes the constant $A$ from the distance formula (Theorem~\ref{thm:DF}) be of the order of $\frac{1}{\eps}$.
+Thus, although $\tau_{\Z^2}$ is independent of $\eps$, the constant given by Lemma~\ref{lem:proportion} degenerates as $\eps\to0$, and hence, via Corollary~\ref{cor:small-V-gone}, so does $\tau_0$.